LED Robot Pop Up Card

 This allows the top of the copper to fold down over the coin cell battery - the positive side of the battery is the top and negative side is the bottom, which allows us to create a 'battery sandwich' with copper tape touching each side.

 See the diagrams below to explore how this method works.
 We won't be installing the battery until the end of our project, so set that aside for now.
-Continue following Line C (around two corners) until the scissors icon.
+Fold the card in half along the dotted center line before moving onto the next step.